LiamBoog/Ninjas-Battle-Royale/README.md

 # Ninjas-Battle-Royale
-Prototype of a battle-royal platformer made in 2020
+Prototype of a battle-royale platformer made in 2020